LinaEroian/LinaEroian/README.md

 ### <p align="center"><strong> My next big goal is to grow into an Automation QA role and make real impact in a tech team I belive in 🚀✨</strong></p>

 <h3 align="center"> My First Automation Goals<h1>🎯</h1></h3>

-1. Understand the basics of test automationю Learn what test automation is, when to use it, and how it can help make testing faster and more reliable.
+1. Write simple automated test scripts.
+Start creating small scripts that can open a web page, click buttons, fill out forms, and check if elements appear correctly.
-2. Study how to work with locatorsю Practice finding elements on a page using IDs, class names, XPath, and CSS selectors — the foundation of interacting with any web element.
+2. Understand the basics of test automation.
+Learn what test automation is, when to use it, and how it can help make testing faster and more reliable.
-3. Write simple automated test scriptsю Start creating small scripts that can open a web page, click buttons, fill out forms, and check if elements appear correctly.
+3. Study how to work with locators.
+Practice finding elements on a page using IDs, class names, CSS selectors — the foundation of interacting with any web element.